xkortex/Siraj_Chatbot_Challenge/README.md

 Here are some improvements I made to the demo network:
 ### Bidirectional LSTM
 The single forward-pass LSTM was converted to bidirectional layer with the Bidirectional wrapper.
-Yuuuuuge improvement on double-context task - 84.7% after 260 epochs with single, improved to 90% after only 110 epochs with bidirectional.
+Yuuuuuge improvement on double-context task - 84.7% (training acc) after 260 epochs with single, improved to 90% after only 110 epochs with bidirectional.
 Nice!
 Asymptoted to 95% after about 150 epochs.
 The Single-context task got to 90% after 60 vs 85 epochs, modest improvement.

+### Time-Distributed Dense
+Adding a TDD layer before the LSTM gave an additional jump in terms of training time and overall accuracy, reaching 95% valacc after 65 epochs on single-context (with default 32 nodes).

 ## Not-so-improvements
 ### Third LSTM layer